GooTechnologies/learn/tutorials/rotations/index.md

 head.transformComponent.transform.rotation.rotateX(0.1); // relative rotation using the local x axis (not the world x axis) head.transformComponent.setUpdated();
 {% endhighlight %}

-<h2>fromAngleNormalAxis</h2>
+## fromAngleNormalAxis

-Both the Matrix3x3 and the Quaternion class contain the function <a href="https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/">fromAngleNormalAxis</a>, while the Quaternion class additionally contains the reverse: <strong>toAngleAxis</strong>.
+Both the Matrix3x3 and the Quaternion class contain the function [fromAngleNormalAxis](https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/), while the Quaternion class additionally contains the reverse: **toAngleAxis**.

-The purpose of this function is to set a <strong>fixed</strong> rotation based on an axis and a rotation around the axis.
+The purpose of this function is to set a **fixed** rotation based on an axis and a rotation around the axis.
 The way to visualize the behavior is to imagine that a stake representing the axis is thrust into an entity at identity rotation.
 Then the stake is twisted according to the angle value.
 So if you do not twist, that is if you do not give the function a rotation angle the rotation of the entity will stay at identity (looking along -z) no matter what axis you will give it.
 So if you would want to look a bit up, you would thrust the stake into one of the ears, for example the right ear (1,0,0), and give it a slightly positive angle.

 {% highlight js %}
 head.transformComponent.transform.rotation.fromAngleNormalAxis(0.1,1,0,0); // fixed rotation using a local x axis (not the world x axis) and an angle